MUCollective/mucollective.github.io/README.md

 d.
 Restart your terminal and run `ruby-install ruby 3.1.2`

 e.
-It takes a few minutes and you confirm the version of ruby 3.1.2 by running `ruby -v`
+It takes a few minutes and you confirm the version of ruby 3.1.2 by running `ruby -v`.
+If not, try to open a new Terminal.

-2. Install Jekyll: `gem install jekyll`
+##  Install Jekyll: `gem install jekyll`

+You might need to run this using `sudo`.

-3. Run: `jekyll serve`
+##  Run: `jekyll serve`

 # How to Update